Abandon the shoes that had brought you here right at water’s edge

 Silence is the theme that haunts me.
 The inability to speak, the shame of being heard.
 It’s a theme that crops up in all my writing, consciously or not.
 And still I struggle every day to speak, to say something meaningful, words that could only come from my heart.

-I have an outsized bulletin board that serves as my mind map.
+I have an out-sized bulletin board that serves as my mind map.
 It’s an actual map of Shanghai, blown up many times over.
-I use it to follow my characters through the streets of Shanghai.
-I’ve hung photos, old and new, newspaper clippings and bits of artwork.
-Anything that sparked my imagination when I first saw it and might again.
+I use it to follow my characters through the streets of Shanghai for the 4 novels I hope will someday comprise The Shanghai Quartet.
+My mind map bristles with photos, old and new, newspaper clippings and bits of artwork.
+Anything that sparked my imagination when I first saw the city of my dreams and might again.

 Finisterre hangs on my bulletin board to remind me to let go.
 To dare to walk on water.